-MODULE CODE: WEYM2032 2 MODULE TITLE: Commu unity Video Project 2 CREDITS: 20 FHEQ Level: 5 JACS CODE: P310 HECOS 100443 PRE-REQUISITES: Module WEYM1033 CO-REQUISITES: None COMPENSATABLE: Yes

-Students (in large or small groups) will engage with a local community leisure, action or pressure group; local or county council or 'community' by a looser association to produce a media artefact with a substantial video element.
+MODULE CODE: WEYM2032 MODULE TITLE: Community Video Project 2 CREDITS: 20 FHEQ Level: 5 JACS CODE: P310 HECOS 100443 oncentron 20 0,10 000000000000000000000000000000000000000 PRE-REQUISITES: Module CO-REQUISITES: None COMPENSATABLE: Yes WEYM1033 SHORT MODULE DESCRIPTOR: (max 425 characters) Students (in large or small groups) will engage with a local community leisure, action or pressure group; local or county council or 'community' by a looser association to produce a media artefact with a substantial video element.
 The product should have a planned exhibition platform and audience and be assessed by the client for 'fitness for purpose'.
 The college has an excellent track record of producing work for HM Prisons, NHS and DCC which has given previous students both confidence and exposure.

-ELEMENTS OF ASSESSMENT Use HESA KIS definitions]

-WRITTEN EXA WRITTEN EXAMINATION COURS EWORK PR ACTICAL

-E1 (Examination) % C1 100% P1 %

-(Coursework) (Practical)

-E2 (Clinical % A1 (Generic %

-Examination) Assessment)

-T1 (Test) %

-SUBJECT ASSESSMENT PANEL Group to which module should be linked: FdA Creative Media Production

-The module aims to develop the student's ability to work in a group which extends beyond the familiar video production module.
+ELEMENTS OF AS SSESSMENT US e HESA KIS defini itions] WRITTEN EXA EWORK PR ACTICAL E1 (Examination) % C1 (Coursework) 100% P1 (Practical) % E2 (Clinical Examination) % A1 (Generic Assessment) % T1 (Test) % SUBJECT ASSESSMENT PANEL Group to which module should be linked: FdA Creative Media Production Professional body minimum pass n hark requirement: N N/A MODULE AIMS: The module aims to develop the student's ability to work in a group which extends beyond the familiar video production module.
 Students will plan and participate in a community production project collaborating with contributors or clients with different specialism strengths and needs.
 The finished product will have specific, real-world intended outcomes for the client and will give students a taste of 'professional' expectations.

-- 1. Apply their collaborative, technical and creative skills to produce engaging media artefacts which respond meaningfully to a community-generated brief or commission; - 2.
-Interact effectively within a team, showing abilities at different times to listen, contribute, respond to feedback and lead effectively; - 3.
-Assess his/her own work in a reflective manner, with reference to wider academic and professional issues, debates and conventions and demonstrating an awareness of professional codes of practice.

-DATE OF APPROVAL: 03/2015 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2017 SCHOOL/PARTNER: Weymouth College DATE(S) OF APPROVED CHANGE: Click here to TERM/SEMESTER: All Year DATE(O) OF ALTINOVED OFFANOE. enter a date.
-TEINWOLINEOTEN.
-All Teal
+ASSESSED LEARNING OUTCOMES: (additional guidance below) At the end of the module the learner will be expected to be able to: Apply their collaborative, technical and creative skills to produce engaging media artefacts which respond meaningfully to a community-generated brief or commission; Interact effectively within a team, showing abilities at different times to listen, contribute, respond to feedback and lead effectively; Assess his/her own work in a reflective manner, with reference to wider academic and professional issues, debates and conventions and demonstrating an awareness of professional codes of practice.
+DATE OF APPRO VAL: 03/2015 FACULTY/OFFIC CE: Acad lemic Partnerships DATE OF IMPLEM IENTATION: 09/2017 SCHOOL/PARTN eymouth College DATE(S) OF APP ROVED CHANG E: Click here to enter a date.
+TERM/SEMESTE ER: All Year promuou in mouulo guiuanoo notooi ACADEMIC YEAR: 2022/23 NATIONAL COST CENTRE: 145 MODULE LEADER: Tim Fogg OTHER MODULE STAFF: Jason Watkins